|Central State University (prior to their current renovations)|

 - One ongoing Harvard study indicates that people form more lasting and accurate memories if they believe they’re experiencing something alone.

 - Solitude can make a person more capable of empathy towards others.
 (I am certain this is true.
 Especially if solitude is done "in the right way."
-My compassion for others, even for my enemies, always increases in extended solitary times with God.)
+My compassion for others, even for my enemies, increases in extended solitary times with God.)

 - In an age when no one is ever more than a text message or an e-mail away from other people, the distinction between “alone” and “together” has become hopelessly blurry, even as the potential benefits of true solitude are starting to become clearer.